yegor256/blog/_posts/2015/mar/2015-03-16-technical-glossaries.md

 software project.
 And it is the personal responsibility of a software architect to keep this document (or a chapter) up to date.

-Hope I wasn't too obvious above :)
+Hope I wasn't too obvious above.